gunavarma/ShopAI/ANALYTICS_FEATURES.md

 ---

-*This analytics system provides ShopAI users with valuable insights into their shopping behavior, helping them make more informed purchasing decisions and discover new product opportunities.*
+*This analytics system provides ShopWhiz users with valuable insights into their shopping behavior, helping them make more informed purchasing decisions and discover new product opportunities.*